-Finally, we encourage students who demonstrate strong interest and skills in teaching to apply for a Dean's Teaching Fellowship (DTF), which provides financial support for post-4th year study as well as excellent additional teaching training.
+Finally, we encourage students who demonstrate strong interest and skills in teaching to apply for a Dean's Teaching Fellowship (DTF), which provides financial support for 4th or later years of study, as well as excellent additional teaching training.

 Graduate students are encouraged to obtain and retain students' evaluations of their performance as TA's.
 These materials will contribute to your Teaching Portfolio.